by Amy Feiereisel (North Country at Work correspondent), in Plattsburgh, NY

 It’s called RAMP, which stands for Ready, Able, Marketable, Proven.
-Ideally, a RAMP participant is all these things at the end of a year of work experiences in entry-level factory work.
+Ideally, a RAMP participant is all these things at the end of a year of work experience in entry-level factory work.

 Last spring, Connor Burke was a senior at Peru High School, and he had no idea what he wanted to do when he graduated.
-He’d thought about working with animals as a veternarian or vet-tech, but wasn’t sure.
-He wasn’t ready to commit to college.
+He’d thought about working with animals as a veterinarian or vet tech but wasn’t sure.
+He wasn’t ready to commit to a college.

 “Cause there were just so many things I could have done with my life… I guess it was the pressure of picking one of them?
 I just wasn’t sure what I wanted to do.”